 Microwave kinetic inductance detectors (MKIDs), which can simultaneously count photons, measure their energy, and record each one’s time of arrival, could eventually replace charge-coupled devices (CCDs) in telescopes.
-CCDs can only do this after the light is split with a prism or grating, a step which adds to the loss of photons.
+CCDs can only do this after the light is split with a prism or grating, a step that adds to the loss of photons.

 Ben Mazin, an astronomer at the University of California, Santa Barbara, presented his research at a meeting of the American Astronomical Society in Austin, Texas.
 The first results from an array of 1,024 MKIDs that was installed at the 5.1-meter telescope at Palomar Observatory in California were significant, as they captured individual photons with microsecond precision from the Crab Nebula.
 CCDs have read-out times that are too slow for such precise measurements.